 - The base (choose 1) - nut milks, juices, coconut water or water.

-- The protein source(s) (optional, choose as many as you want) - protein powders (we recommend either our Clean Protein, Thriving Protein or Hemp Protein ranges depending on what you’re after), collagen (choose from either Collagen Beauty, Collagen Body or Collagen Build depending on your current goals), natural yogurt and nut butters.
+- The protein source(s) (optional, choose as many as you want) - protein powders (we recommend either our Clean Protein,or Thriving Protein ranges depending on what you’re after), collagen (choose from either Collagen Beauty, Collagen Body or Collagen Build depending on your current goals), natural yogurt and nut butters.

 - The fresh superfoods (choose as many as you want and get creative) - berries, fresh fruit, avocado, nuts, seeds, oats, spinach, cacao.